What to know about the Jeffrey Epstein 'John Doe' files that were just unsealed

 The allegations are extraordinary, as they claim acts of illegal sexual predation took place within an elite world of power and influence.
 For people following the story, the unsealed documents contain the most detailed allegations yet of how a trafficking ring intersected with the highest social circles.

-The records hold prominent names, from former presidents Bill Clinton and Donald Trump to Microsoft founder Bill Gates and magician David Copperfield.
+The records hold prominent names, from former presidents Bill Clinton and Donald Trump to magician David Copperfield.
 Also mentioned is Britain's Prince Andrew — who settled a case filed by Epstein accuser Virginia Giuffre in 2022, after denying having met her.

 More than 40 documents were released on Wednesday, and 19 more on Thursday, representing some 1,270 pages of depositions and other records.
 More releases are expected.